 Will states currently without economic nexus provisions states pass legislation now that the Supreme Court has ruled?

-Yes, we certainly expect it.
-Several states, such as New Jersey and Utah, have passed new economic nexus legislation.
-Some states, like Texas and Virginia, have indicated they will propose legislation during the 2019 legislative session.
+Yes, we certainly expected it and have seen it unfold.
+Dozens of states, passed new economic nexus legislation or updated past provisions.
 We’re continuing to monitor for any new legislation, for up to date information on each state, visit our Remote Seller Nexus Chart or our Economic Nexus State Guide.

 Will states pursue retroactive enforcement of economic nexus?

 South Dakota’s economic nexus legislation that was addressed in the case specifically addresses retroactivity and limits the application to prospective periods only.
 In one of the amicus briefs filed in the case, 38 states signed on indicating that they would not enforce any change in nexus standards retroactively.